Loading

 Résolution

-What is an Org?
+What is a Salesforce Org?

 • Relational Database (DB)